prabinay/kubernetes_practices/pod-design/pod-design.md

 kubectl scale deploy webapp --replicas=20 kubectl get po -l app=webapp

+### Note: In Kubernetes, a deployment rollout status refers to the current state of a deployment's rollout process.
+It provides information about the progress and success of deploying changes to a deployment's underlying pods.

+When a deployment is updated with new configurations, such as a new image version or desired replica count, Kubernetes orchestrates a rollout process to ensure the changes are applied gradually and with minimal disruption to the running application.
+The rollout process includes scaling up/down replicas, updating pods, and monitoring the status of the deployment.

 63. Get the deployment rollout status

 kubectl rollout status deploy webapp